threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 # Docker Image Creation

 As we've said previously, we will explore the different components of the existing Nextcloud flist directory.
-We thus want to check the existing codes and try to understand as much as possible how the different components work together.
+We thus want to check the existing files and try to understand as much as possible how the different components work together.
 This is also a very good introduction to the ThreeFold ecosystem.

-We will be using the codes available on the [ThreeFold Tech Github page](https://github.com/threefoldtech).
+We will be using the files available on the [ThreeFold Tech Github page](https://github.com/threefoldtech).
 In our case, we want to explore the repository [tf-images](https://github.com/threefoldtech/tf-images).

 If you go in the subsection [tfgrid3](https://github.com/threefoldtech/tf-images/tree/development/tfgrid3), you can see many different flists available.
 In our case, we want to deploy the [Nextcloud All-in-One Flist](https://github.com/threefoldtech/tf-images/tree/development/tfgrid3/nextcloud).